Trimming the Tree, Literally

 Trimming the tree, halfway doneTrimming the tree, halfway done - you need to take a break when your hand gets tired

-So I took the scissors to it, and trimmed off all the needles so each branch (which is wire) is about half an inch wide.
+So I took the scissors to it, and trimmed off all the needles so each branch is about half an inch wide.
 I think it looks great!

 The best scissors for this turned out to be the plastic Fiskars scissors for crafts.
 That way, you're not damaging your special sewing scissors.